 Dear Salutation,

-On Saturday, April 29, 2017, the National Parkinson Foundation’s Power Over Parkinson Dinner will take place at the Ritz Carlton Buckhead.
+On Saturday, April 29, 2017, the National Parkinson Foundation (NPF) will host the Power Over Parkinson’s Award Dinner at the Ritz Carlton Buckhead, Atlanta.
 This very special event will be held in honor of a beloved member of the Atlanta community, Herschel Bloom.
-In addition to honoring Herschel, we will be raising funds to support research leading to breakthroughs in treatment and care for those living with Parkinson’s disease.
+In addition to honoring Mr. Bloom, we will be raising funds to support research leading to breakthroughs in treatment and care for those living with Parkinson’s disease.

-Parkinson’s disease is the second most common neurodegenerative disease after Alzheimer’s, affecting one million people in the United States and an estimated four million worldwide.
-The National Parkinson Foundation (NPF) has created a global network serving the needs of the Parkinson’s community with 24 Centers of Excellence at highly regarded medical institutions around the United States and 15 internationally.

-NEED BRIEF BUT IMPRESSIVE/PULL ON THE HEART STRINGS DATA AND RESEARCH FUNDING NEEDS
+NPF has funded over $200 million in research and support services to improve the lives of people with Parkinson’s.
+NPF’s Parkinson’s Outcomes Project, the largest-ever Parkinson’s research study, is designed to figure out what treatments work best for each person by tracking information about thousands of patients.
+We have already shown that the right care can potentially turn back the clock on this disease and we keep looking for new ways to slow, stop, and reverse the effects of the disease.

 Please join our event chairs, Sully & Gordon Beckham and Lisa & Buddy Avery, and become a sponsor for this event, which will certainly be both elegant and a lot of fun.
-Together we will forward our mission of improving the quality of care through research, education and outreach.
-You will be honoring Herschel while helping the millions affected by this disease.
-We believe by working together, we can improve the quality of life for every person diagnosed with Parkinson’s disease today and in the future.
+You will be honoring Mr. Bloom and helping us provide hope and support to the millions affected by this disease.
+Your support could be a game changer.

 Sponsorship information is attached.